elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 ## Configuring the Threat Intel Filebeat module

-Once you have Filebeat, we’ll simply enable the module (ensure filebeat is in your $PATH).
+Once you have Filebeat, we'll simply enable the module (ensure filebeat is in your $PATH).

 ```text title="Code Block 2 - Enabling the Threat Intel Filebeat Module"
 filebeat modules enable threatintel
 ```

-Next, let’s configure feeds.
-We’ll do this by modifying the module configuration files.
+Next, let's configure feeds.
+We'll do this by modifying the module configuration files.
 Depending on your OS and installation method, the configuration files will be located in different locations:

 Windows